be0vlk/owlculus-gui/README.md

 - Creating new ones may require you to edit the code in "case_manager.py".
 - The app will automatically copy the template to the appropriate case folder when you create a new case.

-## Client Manager

-- A separate interface for adding, updating, and deleting clients from the database.
-- Double-click directly on a cell to edit the value then press enter when done.
-- You can also create new clients via the case creation dialog in the case manager.
-That will also be reflected in the client manager and vice versa.